columbia/xray/demo.md

 </p>

-### Example Use Case:  Revealing Ad Targeting
+### Use Case:  Revealing Gmail Ad Targeting

-As a show-case experiment, we created an [XRay demo service](http://data.lec.io/) that continuously collects and diagnoses Gmail ads related to a particular set of topics, including various diseases, pregnancy, race, sexual orientation, divorce, debt, etc.  We've found some interesting
+As a show-case experiment, we created an XRay demo service that continuously collects and diagnoses Gmail ads related to a particular set of topics, including various diseases, pregnancy, race, sexual orientation, divorce, debt, etc.  We've found some interesting